Concurrent Object Regression: Nonparametric concurrent object regression

+In this section, we develop a nonparametric estimation strategy for the target CORE model~\eqref{eq:CORE}, assuming that the dependence of the response $Y(T)$ on the predictors $X(T)$ and $T,$ for any randomly chosen $T \in \T$ are local, in both directions.
+For ease of presentation, we provide details for the case of a scalar predictor.
+For the remainder of this section we will assume that $X(t) \in \reals^p$, where $p = 1$ for all $t \in \T$ , that is the dimension of the predictor space $(T,X(T))$, for any random time point $T$ is $p+1 = 2.$ This allows for simpler notation and implementation.
+At the cost of much more involved notation, the theory can be extended to cover cases where $p > 1.$

-and refer to the objective function $M_\oplus(\cdot,x,t)$ in \eqref{eq:CORE} as the conditional Fr\'echet function.
-Our next goal is to express the CORE function $m_\oplus(x,t)$ in \eqref{eq:CORE} as a weighted Fr\'echet mean, where the weight function varies with the values $(x,t)$ of the predictors.
-In the following, we consider both a global and a local approach.
-The intuition behind these approaches derives from the special case of $\Omega = \reals$.
+We aim to express the CORE function $m_\oplus(x,t)$ in \eqref{eq:CORE} as a weighted Fr\'echet mean, where the weight function varies with the values $(x,t)$ of the predictors.
+The intuition behind these approaches derives from the special case of Euclidean responses.